Intelligent-Instruments-Lab/iil.is/src/routes/news/phd3-advert.md

 <CaptionedImage
   src="news/phd3-6846.jpg"
   alt="A smiling young woman holding a magnetic controller.
-In the background there is a screen with visualisation of data." caption="Esther Thorvalds is researching interactive sonification of DNA to raise awareness of breast cancer-related BRCA2 gene mutation.
+In the background there is a screen with visualisation of data." caption="Esther Thorvalds is researching interactive sonification of DNA to raise awareness of a breast cancer-related BRCA2 gene mutation.
 Can scientists use Nicola Privato’s Magnetic Discs to navigate this complex data terrain and gain haptic intuition?"/>

 **How can we use sonic instruments to explore complex data?**